 - 6 large or 8 medium potatoes, preferably red-skinned or Yukon gold

-- 2 tablespoons vegan butter, such as Earth Balance
+- 2 tablespoons olive oil or vegan buttery spread (such as Earth Balance)

 - 2 large onions, quartered and thinly sliced

 - 12.3-ounce package firm silken tofu or 1 1/2 cups

 cooked or 15- to 16-ounce can (drained and rinsed) white beans

 like cannelini or Great Northern

 - 1/2 cup plain unsweetened rice milk

 - Salt and freshly ground pepper to taste

 - Fine fresh breadcrumbs or wheat germ for topping, optional